PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM-in-R.md

 We can see a significant difference between these two plots and corresponding values of pACF.
 Optimal values of pACF should be under dashed blue lines, which isn't completely this scenario on the right plot (model with the AR(1)).
 It can be better...

 I will do little hack now.
 For optimal choose of AR(p) and MA(q) orders `auto.arima` function, from the library `forecast`, will be used on residuals from the model `gam_6_ar0`.
 It automatically chooses optimal orders of ARMA (in our case) based on AIC criterion.
-As we can use just ARMA models in `gamm`, so unstationarity isn't allowed, set an argument `stationarity = TRUE`.
+As we can use just ARMA models in `gamm`, so nonstationarity isn't allowed, set an argument `stationarity = TRUE`.

 {% highlight r %}
 library(forecast)